 With traffic acquisition costs being low and conversion rates suffering from “window shoppers”, it is important to capture emails as early as possible in order to maximize the value per visitor.
 Leveraging pop-ups and email capture forms in conjunction with offers such as discount codes or free downloadables is a great way to fill the top of the email funnel.
-However, in order to get the most from this traffic, it is important to set-up automations such as a welcome series, which on average has an open rate 63% higher than a traditional email campaign and a 86% higher click rate.
+However, in order to get the most from this traffic, it is important to set up automation such as a welcome series, which on average has an open rate 63% higher than a traditional email campaign and an 86% higher click rate.

 6. Leverage Your Data For Granular Insights

 For retailers experiencing a decline in conversion rates, they must analyze their data in shorter time periods and more granular stages in order to gain a clear picture of what is causing the shifts, and at which stage of the funnel the drop-off is happening.
 Look at week-over-week performance from the point at which you see a decline in sales and analyze each step of the funnel to determine where your attention needs to be spent.
 For many the “cost per add to cart” is where you will see a large drop in performance due to many site visitors “window shopping”.